tylerptl/Purple-Jay/Writeups/Forest/Writeup.md

 # Overview
+Forest is a domain joined windows machine susceptible to data exposure and offline credential attacks.
+Once foothold has been established by cracking the leaked credential, deeper enumeration of the domain is required to successfully exploit the inheritance relationships of Windows Active Directory groups.
+Once this step has been completed, the attacker should be able to use these privileges to escalate to a Domain Admin account.

 ## Recommended tools
 - nmap: A network scanner installed by default on kali.
 Can be used to identify running service, gather information on hosts, fingerprint services, and much more.